 We give you some tips and steps to follow if you find yourself in this situation.

 How do you know that your baby is choking?

-Be alert to signs, something may be blocking your child’s airway if your baby …
+Be alert to signs.
+Something may be blocking his airway if your baby…

 What to do if your baby is choking?

 - If your baby is coughing or gagging, it means his airway is only partially blocked.
-If that’s the case, let him continue coughing it will be the most effective way to free the blockage.
+If that’s the case, let him continue coughing.
+This will be the most effective way to free the blockage.